Fields generated by points on superelliptic curves: Abstract

 \section{Abstract}

-We give an asymptotic lower bound on the number of field extensions generated by algebraic points on superelliptic curves over $\mathbb{Q}$ with fixed degree $n$, discriminant bounded by $X$, and Galois closure $S_n$.
-For $C$ a fixed curve given by an affine equation $y^m=f(x)$ where $m\geq 2$ and $\deg f(x) = d \geq m$, we find that for all degrees $n$ divisible by $\gcd(m,d)$ and sufficiently large, the number of such fields is asymptotically bounded below by $X^{c_n}$, where $c_n \to 1/m^2$ as $n \to \infty$.
-This bound is determined explicitly by parameterizing $x$ and $y$ by rational functions, counting specializations, and accounting for multiplicity.
-We then give geometric heuristics suggesting that for $n$ not divisible by $\gcd (m, d)$, degree $n$ points may be less abundant than those for which $n$ is divisible by $\gcd (m, d )$.
-Namely, we discuss the obvious geometric sources from which we expect to find points on $C$ and discuss the relationship between these sources and our parametrization.
-When one a priori has a point on $C$ of degree not divisible by $\gcd(m,d)$, we argue that a similar counting argument applies.
-As a proof of concept we show in the case that $C$ has a rational point that our methods can be extended to bound the number of fields generated by a degree $n$ point of $C$, regardless of divisibility of $n$ by $\gcd (m ,d)$.
+We give an asymptotic lower bound on the number of field extensions generated by algebraic points on superelliptic curves over $\Q$ with fixed degree $n$ and discriminant bounded by $X$.
+For $C$ a fixed such curve given by an affine equation $y^m = f(x)$ where $m \geq 2$ and $d= \deg f (x) \geq m$, we find that for all degrees $n$ divisible by $\gcd(m, d)$ and sufficiently large, the number of such fields is asymptotically bounded below by $X^{\delta_n}$, where $\delta_n \to 1/m^2$ as $n \to \infty$.
+We then give geometric heuristics suggesting that for n not divisible by $\gcd(m, d)$, degree $n$ points may be less abundant than those for which $n$ is divisible by $\gcd(m,d)$ and provide an example of conditions under which a curve is known to have finitely many points of certain degrees.